Olympic, professional boxing champ Shields wins MMA debut

+So, she dug deep in her debut for the fortitude that took her from Flint, Michigan, to Olympic gold — twice — and then a pro career that made her the most decorated fighter of her time.

+“I got myself going with those big right hands,” she said.
+“My right hand has never failed me.”

-ATLANTIC CITY, N.J.
-(AP) — From the squared circle to the cage, Claressa Shields simply can’t lose.
+From the squared circle to the cage, Shields had her mighty hand take over — and had it raised in victory.

-Shields made short work in her MMA debut of Brittney Elkin, and the two-time boxing gold medalist proved she might have a future in the sport with a TKO win on Thursday night in the main event of a Professional Fighters League card.
+Shields made short work of Brittney Elkin, and the mixed martial arts novice proved she might have a future in the sport with a TKO win on Thursday night in the main event of a Professional Fighters League card.

 “I’m not losing this fight,” the undefeated boxer said.

-A two-time Olympic gold winner, Shields proved in her 155-pound fight she’s just as adept at unleashing a beating in mixed martial arts.
+Shields proved in her 155-pound lightweight fight she’s just as adept at unleashing a beating in mixed martial arts.
 She shook off a slow first two rounds before she got Elkin on the ground and needed a few heavy shots to cause the decisive damage.
 She earned the win with a right hand from the top at 1:44 of the third round.

 “I feel like I am dreaming.
 This is crazy,” she said.

 Shields ditched some of the flamboyant costumes she’s worn in boxing (where she’s 11-0) for straight red trunks and top.
-She still wore her hair in a blue ponytail to raise awareness to the clean water fight that’s gone on for years in her hometown of Flint, Michigan.
+She still wore her hair in a blue ponytail to raise awareness to the clean water fight that’s gone on for years in her Michigan hometown.

-She already won the light middleweight, middleweight and super middleweight crowns in her boxing career and become the fastest fighter in history — either male or female — to become a three-division world champion.
+She already won the light middleweight, middleweight and super middleweight crowns in her boxing career and was the fastest fighter in history — either male or female — to become a three-division world champion.
 Shields only started her MMA training in December at the Jackson Wink MMA Academy in Albuquerque, New Mexico.

+Shields calls herself the GWOAT — yes, the Greatest Woman Of All Time,

-Her inexperience showed early.
-Shields kept her cool and worked her way back after Elkin took her down against the cage early in the first round.
-Elkin mounted Shields and pounded her in the face — the Olympian taking more of a beating in one round than she did over most of her pro boxing career.
+In MMA, her inexperience showed early.
+Elkin took Shields down early in the first round and mounted her as she pounded the rookie in the face.
+Shields took more of a beating in one round than she did over most of her pro boxing career.

-Shields’ conditioning came into play, with the 5-minute MMA rounds three more than a typical round in boxing.
 Elkin landed a big right early in the second that did little to rattle Shields.
 Elkin went back to the mount and kept the career boxer on her back.
 Shields escaped trouble late in the second and swung and missed on a wild right before she connected on more head shots that set the stage for the third round.

+“I kept hitting her, kept hitting her,” Shields said.
+“I told myself, keep hitting her until she quits.”

 Shields won Olympic gold in 2012 in London and repeated the feat four years later in Rio de Janiero.

 Shields cut a wide swath of fans: 76ers center Dwight Howard wrote “Let’s go champ” on Instagram and actress Rosie Perez tweeted “Best of luck tonight.”
-Ray Lewis, who has an equity stake in PFL and serves on its advisory board, watched cageside and admired Shields’ decision to shift to MMA while still in the prime of her boxing career.
+Ray Lewis, who has an equity stake in PFL and serves on its advisory board, watched cage-side and admired Shields’ decision to shift to MMA while still in the prime of her boxing career.

 “The genius of champions making transitions is they start all over and don’t care,” said Lewis, the Hall of Fame linebacker for the Baltimore Ravens.
 “Lot of people are afraid to start over.
 They end their careers, I’m stuck, I’m good.
 But when you make that transition, you’re chasing something else.
 I think she’s chasing something else and just that’s good to see.
 I just love her adapting to it.”